 Transforming medical waste treatment across Senegal

 There is nothing more satisfying than when you can really see the impact that one of our machines can have on a community.
-This June/July our team traveled more than 4000km across the entire country of Senegal installing and commissioning 14 MP100 Medical Waste Incinerators.
+This June/July our team travelled more than 4000km across the entire country of Senegal installing and commissioning 14 MP100 Medical Waste Incinerators.

 Leading the project was Abraham Bah from our UK head office and supported by Emmanuel Ehikhumen our engineer based in Nigeria.
-Supported by two teams from Togo and Senegal together we traveled the country and trained local engineers to maintain and support the equipment once we all left.
+Supported by two teams from Togo and Senegal together we travelled the country and trained local engineers to maintain and support the equipment once we all left.

 The expedition began on the 26th June and included installs at Mbour, Fatick, Louga, Touba, Dagana, Diourbel, Wandefa, Dioulacolon, Zinguinchor, Koutal, Kaffrine, Tambacounda, Kedougou with the final site Ouro Sogui being completed on the 16th July two days ahead of schedule.

 The machines were selected by a major global Health Organisation to improve the environment and opportunities across Senegal through safe and effective treatment of Medical and Pharmaceutical waste.

 “The experience was very satisfying, building up and training a local team of technicians to continue to support the operation and maintenance of the machines directly in country.
 It worked really well, we all learned a lot from it and really practised the essential team spirit to keep really motivated to succeed despite facing daily challenges, sites not being 100% ready, logistics not available, misplaced parts and the weather.
 I would like to say well done to everyone who helped us.”
 Abraham Bah